 The controversy over the teaching of science and evolution has continued into the 21st century.
 In 2005, the case of Kitzmiller v.
 Dover Area School District battled over the constitutionality of teaching “intelligent design” in Pennsylvania schools alongside evolution.

-The court ruled against intelligent design – now largely discredited as a pseudoscience – as a legitimate topic suitable for education.
+The court ruled in that case against intelligent design – now largely discredited as a pseudoscience – as a legitimate topic suitable for education.
+Nonetheless, educators remain wary of teaching evolution in public schools when parents and politicians object to the topic.

 Summer For The Gods.
 Edward J. Larson.